MS Project import conflict resolution rules

-• Planned work value
+• Planned value for work

 • Remaining estimated work